manishkumar1601/instazx/README.md

-# Instazx is a Online Instagram Photo and Video Downloader Developer By me in PHP.
+# Instazx is a Online Instagram Photo and Video Downloader, developed in PHP.